Click here to login if you're an NAE Member

 As engineering education changes, the criteria for reappointment, promotion and tenure (RPT) may need to be viewed more broadly.
 One way to broaden the view is by looking that the impact of faculty on the engineering profession.
 But “impact” has an imprecise meaning and can easily vary from one institution to another as well as from one situation to another.

-The meeting to explore these issues will take place on February 12, 2018, at the campus of the Georgia Institute of Technology.
-Faculty members, college administrators, professional society officials, industry representatives and other interested individuals are invited to participate.
+The meeting took place on February 12, 2018, at the campus of the Georgia Institute of Technology.
+The meeting brought together over 45 faculty members, college administrators, professional society officials, industry representatives and other interested individuals to explore the issue.

 The workshop is an outgrowth of the NAE workshop in early 2017 on the "Engagement of Engineering Societies in Undergraduate Engineering Education."
 For more information, please contact Ken Jarboe, Senior Program Officer at email@example.com.